Ailete619/FileTree/README.md

 ## Version log

 ### 2022-07-29 v0.4.0
-- Implement the application dropdown menu.
+- Re-design the application dropdown menu bar.
 ### 2022-07-28 v0.3.4
 - Add menu item to set the root directory of the hierarchy displayed in the tree view.
 - Fix error in the directory stack: a child directory was automatically displayed asselected if its parent had the same name.